2015 Toronto Outdoor Art Exhibition by Erich DeLeeuw

 The fair takes place rain or shine.
 Make sure that you keep an eye on the weather forecast and prepare yourself accordingly.

 The images you submitted is your application should be representative of the work you intend to show at the exhibition.
-The expectation is that you should only be exhibiting works relevant to the category you are applying.
+The expectation is that you should only be exhibiting works relevant to the category you are applying (i.e. if your 3D Works application was accepted, you cannot sell paintings at the exhibition.)

 Only original works of art are accepted into the exhibition.
 General merchandise, unless it forms an integral part of the artist work, will not be accepted.
 All works must be hand-made by the artist.

-Reproductions of any kind (including postcards, posters, note cards, t-shirts and other merchandise) are not permitted.
+Reproductions of any kind (including postcards, posters, note cards, buttons, t-shirts and other merchandise) are not permitted.
 If these items are found in your booth a representative to the exhibition will ask you to remove them.
-A small run of limited edition prints is the only exception
+A small run of limited edition prints is the only exception.

 It’s simple!
 Our system interface lets you update your artist profile anytime.
 Just login to the artist dashboard and update your public info.